-By launching this project, we hope to create additional opportunities for children at large to participate in matters most relevant to them and have a more direct impact on the services in the community.
-‘Voice of the Children’ is therefore a platform for them to work with other children and adults in the community to solve the problems they identify in their surroundings, and make practical changes.
+By launching this project, we hope to create additional opportunities for children to participate in community development and establish a new channel for children to voice out their opinions on community issues.
+“Voice of the Children” is therefore a platform for them to work with other children and adults in the community to solve the problems they identify in their surroundings and make practical changes.

-‘Voice of the Children’ illustrates a community-based child-center development model from raising awareness to identifying problems, building consensus with peers and other influencing groups, advocating to duty bearers and leading to a social change.
+We believe children and youth can be active drivers of change.
+“Voice of the Children” illustrates a community-based child-centred development model from raising children rights awareness to identifying problems, building consensus with peers and other influencing groups, advocating to duty bearers and leading to a positive social change.

-Using our global training manual ‘Bamboo Shoots’ as the blueprint for our Child Participatory Community Development Project, we have localized our experience in facilitating community child participation in other Asian countries into the development of ‘Voices of the Children’ programme model in Hong Kong.
+Using our global training manual ‘Bamboo Shoots’ as the blueprint for our Child Participatory Community Development Project, we have benchmarked our experience in facilitating community child participation in other Asian countries to develop the localised “Voices of the Children” programme model in Hong Kong.

-We hope that the training manual, encompassing the details of our training workshops for both adult facilitators and participating children, will serve as a reference for other child-related professionals to promote child participation in communities, and engage other passionate adult facilitators to help realize children’s participation right together.
+We hope the training manual, encompassing the details of our training workshops for both adult facilitators and participating children, will serve as a reference for other child-related professionals to promote child participation in communities and engage other passionate adult facilitators to help realise children’s participation right together.